 First, males tend to be a bit larger.
 While sex doesn’t guarantee a specific size, it’s still a crucial factor.
 Second, males often need a little more attention than their female counterparts.

 Both male and female Japanese Spitzes crave human interaction and attention, but males even more.
 Of course, much of this has to do with your pet’s personality, so don’t be surprised if you get a needy female or a more aloof male!

 While the Japanese Spitz is an extremely rare breed, once you have one in your home, it’s not hard to see what all the fuss is about.
 They’re friendly, affectionate, and playful — all while remaining relatively easy to care for!

 Just ensure that you have the time to care for them because they are a bit needy and won’t be happy if they’re left alone for large portions of the day.
 But if you have the time, they make a great addition to almost any home, no matter how big or small!

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Caring for the Japanese Spitz
+- 3 Little-Known Facts About the Japanese Spitz